Automate SEO: How to Unit Test Structured Data Using Python

 2- What is schema validation testing in Python?

 It is the process of verifying that your data (such as JSON-LD for SEO) matches a strict blueprint.
-It ensures all required fields exist and that data types (like numbers, URLs, or dates) are correct, often using libraries like jsonschema or pydantic.
+It checks that all required fields exist and that data types (like numbers, URLs, or dates) are correct, often using libraries like jsonschema or pydantic.

 3- What is pytest & how does it work?